Black Hole Simulation

 Budget Surface

 The full cost landscape over (ω, C).
-Height = Γ(ω) + alpha*C. Entity positions are marked -- objects deeper in the potential well have higher ω.
-The dark ridge at ω -> 1 is the event horizon.
+Height = Γ(ω) + α·C. Objects deeper in the potential well have higher ω; the dark ridge at ω → 1 is the event horizon.
+Entity positions are marked with regime-colored dots.

 Entity Positions